 To put things in perspective, here are a few small business cybersecurity statistics to digest:

-- In its 2017 State of Cybersecurity in Small & Medium-Sized Businesses (SMB) study of companies with less than 1,000 employees, the Ponemon Institute found that 61% reported a cyberattack within the last 12 months and 54% reported that employee information had been breached in the same time period.
+- In its 2018 State of Cybersecurity in Small & Medium-Sized Businesses (SMB) study of companies with less than 1,000 employees, the Ponemon Institute found that 67% reported a cyberattack within the last 12 months and 58% reported that customer and employee information had been breached in the same time period.

-- In the same survey, it was found that the average cost attributed to theft or damage of IT property (assets or infrastructure) was $1,027,053, and the average cost attributed to normal operations being disrupted was $1,207,965.
+- In the same survey, it was found that the average cost attributed to theft or damage of IT property (assets or infrastructure) was $1.43 million, and the average cost attributed to normal operations being disrupted was $1.56 million.
+These figures were up 33 percent and 22 percent over 2017, respectively.

 - Cybersecurity Ventures reported that damages to businesses due to ransomware attacks are expected to reach $11.5 million by the end of 2019, and by that time, a ransomware attack will affect a business every 14 seconds.